 The audio signal is superimposed on a square wave as a pulse width modulated (PWM) signal.
-This means that a low pass filter is required to recover the audio signal as shown below.
-This is a simple example which relies on capacitor coupling into the following amplifier (most have this) and has an output level of about 1V peak to peak (650mV RMS).
+This means that a low pass filter, as shown below, is required to recover the audio signal.
+This circuit is intended to drive an amplifier (not headphones or speakers) and relies on capacitor coupling into the following amplifier (most have this) and has an output level of about 1V peak to peak (650mV RMS).

 This circuit is suitable for general use; however more sophisticated designs can be used to improve the frequency response and reject more of the carrier frequency.
-This circuit is also suitable for generating a DC output signal using the PWM commands although, in that case, both 47 nF capacitors should be increased to 4.7 μ F to further suppress the PWM carrier frequency.